Yemen: Modern era

 The Ottomans were concerned about the British expansion from the British-ruled subcontinent to the Red Sea and Arabia.
 They returned to the Tihamah in 1849 after an absence of two centuries.
 Rivalries and disturbances continued among the Zaydi imams, between them and their deputies, with the ulema, with the heads of tribes, as well as with those who belonged to other sects.
-Some citizens of Sana'a were desperate to return law and order to Yemen and asked the Ottoman Pasha in Tihamah to pacify the country.
+Some citizens of Sanaa were desperate to return law and order to Yemen and asked the Ottoman Pasha in Tihamah to pacify the country.
 The opening of the Suez Canal in 1869 strengthened the Ottoman decision to remain in Yemen.
 By 1873, the Ottomans succeeded in conquering the northern highlands.
-Sana'a became the administrative capital of Yemen Vilayet.
+Sanaa became the administrative capital of Yemen Vilayet.